Mwape-Kurete/CC-School-Frontend/README.md

 ---

 ## Contributing & Licenses
-This project is an assigned brief as part of our university curriculum; therefore, at this time, we will not be accepting any contributors.
+> This project was developed as part of a university course requirement and is currently private and non-commercial.
+No external contributions are being accepted at this time.

 ## Authors & Contact Info
 Built with ❤️ by: